-- Finalists will be expected to set up their poster on Wednesday, August 24, and should be available as directed (conference schedule will be provided) to speak with conference attendees and the judging panel.
-Finalists will participate in a poster session with the scholarship judges and will give a “flash” presentation to all conference attendees during one of the conference General Sessions.
+- Finalists will participate in a poster session with the scholarship judges on Wednesday, August 23 at 9 a.m.
+This session will also be open to all Early Session attendees.
+Finalists should be available as directed (conference schedule will be provided) to speak with conference attendees and the judging panel during the conference.
+Finalists may be asked to give a “flash” presentation during one of the conference General Sessions.
 Instructions will be provided.

-- Finalists will be expected to participate in the conference by attending topic sessions.
+- Finalists are expected to participate in the conference by attending topic sessions.

-- Finalists will be expected to attend the evening Scholarship Awards Reception on Thursday, August 25, 2022.
+- Finalists are expected to attend the evening Scholarship Awards Reception on Thursday, August 24, 2023.

 Application & Reference

 - Brian Jeffers, GeoLab

 - Patrick Krechowski, Jimerson & Cobb

 - Jimmy Thomas III, Enercon